aidenator/stocker/README.md

 * Exit the graph view with Q or Esc.
 * Exit the program from the main view with Q or Esc.

+## Configure
+Edit the cfg_stocker.yaml file and change the list of symbols to your liking.

+The order in the YAML file is the order they will appear in the program.

 ## How?
 This uses Yahoo Finance's undocumented API.
 Hopefully they won't care too much.
 Thanks Yahoo.